mohamed-ahmed-15/mohamed-ahmed-15/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=IT%20%20Engineer;Always%20learning%20new%20things&font=Fira%20Code&center=true&width=440&height=45&color=f75c7e&vCenter=true&size=22"></a>
 </p>

-- 🏢 I'm a Software Engineer and Student at Kafr El-Sheikh University.
+- 🏢 I'm an Information Security Engineer and As a IT Department student at Kafr El-Sheikh University.
-- 👨‍💻 As a IT student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with C#, CCNA, CCNP, or Networking.
 - ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.